 Broadcasting / BBC and national TV

-Rates are highest for Group A - network television - and get progressively lower down to Group D - local radio.
 Most rates here are minima specified in an NUJ agreement with the BBC, which will serve as a guide to rates for other broadcasters.
 In the Independent Television sector, Channel 5 pays least well among terrestrial channels and satellite and cable stations are, similarly, at the low end.
-Some rates, such as those for expert interviewees and production shifts are not part of the agreement but are "going rates".

 The agreement also specifies Group F rates, covering use of words on broadcasters' websites.